Columbia Law School – Chartered Institute of Arbitrators Comprehensive Course on International Arbitration

-In the event of cancellation of any course, a full refund of the registration fee paid will be made to registrants who shall remain solely responsible for any expenses incurred or other consequences related to their planning to attend the course.
+In the event a course is canceled, a full refund of the registration fee paid for such course will be made to registrants who shall remain solely responsible for any expenses incurred or other consequences related to their planning to attend the course.

 Discounts are not cumulative; i.e., only one discount may be applied per registrant.